-Because glu-fib in Swiss-Prot is not a tryptic peptide.
-The N-terminus is created by a posttranslational cleavage after serine.
-If you now go back to the search form and select enzyme type none, bingo ... you'll get a match
+Because glu-fib in SwissProt is not a tryptic peptide.
+The N-terminus is created by a post-translational cleavage after serine.
+If you now go back to the search form and select semi-trypsin or enzyme type none, you'll get the match.